Status of the Irish language: Gaeltacht schools

 There are 127 Irish-language primary and 29 secondary schools in the Gaeltacht regions, with over 9,000 pupils at primary level and over 3,000 at secondary being educated through Irish.
 There are also around 1,000 children in Irish language preschools or Naíonraí in the regions.

 In Gaeltacht areas education has traditionally been through Irish since the foundation of the state in 1922.
 A growing number of schools now teach through English, given that the official Gaeltacht boundaries no longer reflect linguistic reality.
 Even when most students were brought up with Irish, the language was taught only as an L2 (second) language, with English being taught as an L1 (first) language.
 Professor David Little commented:

 In 2015 Minister for Education and Skills Jan O'Sullivan TD announced that there would be a comprehensive change in the instruction and teaching of Irish in Gaeltacht schools which would include an updated curriculum for students, with greater immersion in the language and more resources.
-In 2016 Taoiseach Enda Kenny launched the State Policy on Gaeltacht Education 2017-2022.
+In 2016 Taoiseach Enda Kenny launched the State Policy on Gaeltacht Education 2017–2022.
 As a result, new students in most Gaeltacht schools now have deeper formal immersion in the Irish language at primary and second level and are also taught the language as a new Irish Junior Certificate subject tailored for L1 speakers.
-It is expected that a new Irish language Leaving Certificate subject for L1 speakers will come into the same schools by 2024.
+It is expected that a new Irish language Leaving Certificate subject for L1 speakers will come into the same schools (and maybe Gaelcholáistí also) by 2024.
 The Gaeltacht Education Policy represents a fundamental change in education in the Gaeltacht, and allows schools which teach through English to opt out of being classed as Gaeltacht schools.